 It is the most pressing clinical problem in oncology.
-It’s why for the research portion of my fellowship I elected to work in the lab of Dr. Joan Massagué, Marie-Josée and Henry R. Kravis Foundation Chair, at the Alan and Sandra Gerry Metastasis and Tumor Ecosystems Center, an internationally renowned center of metastasis studies.
+It’s why for the research portion of my fellowship I elected to work in the lab of Dr. Joan Massagué, Marie-Josée and Henry R. Kravis Chair, at the Alan and Sandra Gerry Metastasis and Tumor Ecosystems Center, an internationally renowned center of metastasis studies.

 You led a breakthrough study on L1CAM that was published earlier in 2020.
 What did you learn?